 Favourite dairy free substitutions

 Now for the good stuff, a list of my favourite substitutions.
 Please note, some of these contain ‘may contain milk’.
 This is often on products that don’t have milk in the ingredients list but have been made in a factory with other products containing milk products.
 Personally I didn’t avoid these for myself while breastfeeding, as my son didn’t react to them through breastmilk but you need to use your own judgement on this as your personal circumstances and allergy sensitivity may differ significantly from ours.
+Edited to add: It has now been 4 years since I wrote this post and now there are a lot more subsitution products on the market thankfully!

 - Alpro soya milk or koko coconut milk for cereal and tea.
 I found these the best all rounders but you can try almond milk and oat milk too.